Norway in the Eurovision Song Contest 2015: Final

 Eleven songs competed during the final on 14 March 2015.
-Six of the songs were performed together with the Norwegian Radio Orchestra.
-The winner was selected over two rounds of public televoting.
+Six of the songs were performed together with the Norwegian Radio Orchestra and the winner was selected over two rounds of public televoting.
 In the first round, the top four entries were selected to proceed to the second round, the Gold Final.
 In the Gold Final, the results of the public televote were revealed by Norway's five regions and led to the victory of "A Monster Like Me" performed by Mørland and Debrah Scarlett with 88,869 votes.
+In addition to the performances of the competing entries, the interval act featured 2014 Norwegian Eurovision entrant Carl Espen performing his entry "Silent Storm" together with Josefin Winther.

+Promotion

+Mørland and Debrah Scarlett made several appearances across Europe to specifically promote "A Monster Like Me" as the Norwegian Eurovision entry.
+On 18 April, Mørland and Debrah Scarlett performed during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Cornald Maas and Edsilia Rombley.
+On 26 April, the duet performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.